STAIRlab/sees/docs/developer/class_interface/analysis/model/fe_ele/FE_Element.md

 void setAnalysisModel(AnalysisModel &theModel);
 ```

-To set a link to the AnalysisModel in which the FE_element resides; this
+To set a link to the AnalysisModel in which the `FE_Element` resides; this
 link is needed in `setID()`.
 Is invoked by the AnalysisModel when the
 `FE_element` is added to the AnalysisModel.